BigBIueWhale/serial_comm_microservice/README.md

 My idea was: let's just do it in Rust, and call the Rust functions via the `main` electron process!

-In order to call functions cross programming language, you need a way to serialize / deserialize the types, and generate types for each of the involved programing languages.
+In order to call functions cross programming language, you need a way to serialize / deserialize the data types, and generate types for each of the involved programing languages.

 Protobuf can be used for that, and gRPC is based on protobuf.